Why Somatic CPD Trainings?

 • Are you looking for fresh perspectives to support and expand your practice and teaching?
-Integrating somatic yoga and movement opens the door to so many therapeutic and creative possibilities as a practitioner, teacher and a therapist
+Integrating somatic yoga and movement opens the door to so many therapeutic and creative possibilities as a practitioner, teacher and as a therapist

 • Are you interested in how the understanding and attuning to the autonomic nervous system adds a crucial piece of embodied knowledge to your practice and teaching that can really transform stress, pain and suffering from the inside out?
 These CPD’s are underpinned by Somatic Experiencing principles (Dr. Peter Levine’s body orientated trauma therapy).